 The flow rate of the showerhead affects the wait time for hot water.
 The flow rate affects how quickly the cold water sitting in the pipes is emptied.
 This is especially true of water-conserving bathroom faucets and showerheads.

+Water taking too long to heat up.
 The best fix for this problem is a hot water recirculation pump.

 There are 2 types of recirculation pump systems available: 1) a complete hot water recirculation system, and 2) a retrofit system.